geoadmin/service-icons/README.md

     make gunicornserve

-This is an simple example of how to test the service after serving on localhost:5000 (`out.dat` will either contain be a PNG file or contain an error message.)
+This is a simple example of how to test the service after serving on localhost:5000 (`out.dat` will either contain be a PNG file or contain an error message.)

     curl -H "Origin: https://map.geo.admin.ch/" http://localhost:5000/v4/color/255,133,133/marker-24@2x.png --output out.dat